vedderb/vesc_express/vesc_pkg/lvgl_waveshare_175_demo/README.md

 `main.lisp` contains package-local speed and voltage calibration constants.
 Their defaults match the original RFP200 fallback (28 motor poles, direct drive, 500 mm wheel, 13S lithium pack).
-BMS SOC takes priority over voltage scaling.
+An existing standard VESC BMS SOC value takes priority for the display-only battery gauge; otherwise voltage scaling is used.
 These constants can be changed in the package without reflashing the generic VESC Express firmware.

 ## Requirements